 Our desire is that HPCS would be more than a place for students to learn.
 We want it to be a place of community for families.
-New families are partnered with a family who has been at HPCS for at least one year.
 Volunteer opportunities abound both in the classroom and within the school.
 A wonderful place to get started is by becoming a room parent or by attending Town Hall meetings.
 Friendships are developed by regularly attending sporting events and the social events organized by the athletic department, and room parents.
 Participating in the community is the best way to feel a part of the community.
 We hope all of our families feel welcome because we truly are glad that each family is part of our HPCS community.